daroczig/logger/README.md

   provides a special operator to log changes in data

 Why use logger?
-I decided to write the `n+1`th extensible `log4j` logger that fits my liking — and hopefully yours as well — the the aim to:
+I decided to write the `n+1`th extensible `log4j` logger that fits my liking — and hopefully yours as well — with the aim to:

 - Keep it close to `log4j`.
 - Respect the modern function/variable naming conventions and general R